WCSCourses/format_convert/readme.md

 To simplify running pandoc, we will make use of Google Colab notebooks.

 To begin, go to https://colab.research.google.com/
 Use of Colab is free.
-Note - tThere are limitations on the free version, but we will not reach these for our conversion purposes.
+Note - There are limitations on the free version, but we will not reach these for our conversion purposes.

 On the Colab example home page, select "File", then "Open Notebook"